 ICMA has collaborated with and administered surveys for numerous academic and federal government partners as well as for foundations.
-If you are interested in partnering with ICMA for survey development and administration, please contact Evelina Moulder, Director of Survey Research, at firstname.lastname@example.org
+If you are interested in partnering with ICMA for survey development and administration, please contact Jelani Newton, director of survey research, at firstname.lastname@example.org.

 ICMA’s surveys of local governments: